About Robertson Buses

 Operation was scaled back during the pandemic, but passenger levels were able to recover thanks to low-cost fares and continued service improvements to be made.
 For 2021, summer 'staycation' day trips were run using spare double deckers and coaches, and have proven popular enough to return for the following summers.
 The first half of 2023 saw the long-awaited full launch of the Counties Connect routes come to fruition, with a self-contained network of four routes running to the east of Nottingham, connecting towns and villages on the borders of Nottinghamshire, Lincolnshire and Leicestershire.

-Other developments include the provision of works contracts for the Boots factory site in Beeston, the X46 fast coach between Nottingham and Lincoln, new 'shopper' services expanding RB's area of operation and participation in the nationwide £2 bus fare cap scheme.
-Aa outstation was also set up in the Lincolnshire town of Grantham from which the Counties Connect services are now run.
-The company is now heading towards its tenth anniversary by re-establishing itself as a school operator, and hopefully refreshing the fleet with several new vehicles.
+Other developments include the provision of works contracts for the Boots factory site in Beeston, the X46 fast coach between Nottingham and Lincoln, new services expanding RB's area of operation and participation in the nationwide, government-funded bus fare cap scheme.
+An outstation set up in the Lincolnshire town of Grantham serves as a base for the majority or the Counties Connect routes.
+Upon reaching its tenth anniversary, RB re-established itself as a school bus operator and continues to expand the fleet with an interesting seletion of vehicles.

 The fleet has its own dedicated album on my Flickr site where you can see most of their photos.